handpoint/doc/android_versioned_docs/version-Android SDK 6.7.0/androidtransactions.md

 `signatureResult` <span class="badge badge--info">Method</span>

-A signatureRequired event is invoked during a transaction when a signature verification is required (f.ex when a payment is done with a swiped or chip and sign card).
-The merchant is required to ask the cardholder for signature and approve (or decline) the signature. signatureResult tells the card reader if the signature was approved by passing the value true in the method.
-To decline a signature event then false should be passed to the card reader.
-Note that this event is only required for an HiLite or Hi5 integration and can be safely ignored for a PAX or Telpo integration.
+A signatureRequired event is invoked during a transaction when a signature verification is required, for example when a payment is done with a swiped or chip and signature card.
+The merchant is required to ask the cardholder for signature and approve (or decline) the transaction. signatureResult tells the payment terminal if the signature was approved by passing the value true in the method.
+To decline a signature event then false should be passed to the payment terminal.
+Note that this event is only required for an HiLite integration and can be safely ignored for a PAX or Telpo integration.

 **Parameters**